 In the Yoga Sutras, Patanjali instructs on how to meditate and outlines the components of a meditation practice.
 According to the second sutra of the first chapter, yoga (or union) occurs when the mind becomes still.
 This mental tranquility is achieved by balancing the body, mind, and senses, which in turn calms the nervous system.

-Patanjali goes on to explain that meditation begins when we realize that our never-ending pursuit of material possessions and insatiable desire for pleasure and safety can never be satisfied.
+Patanjali continues by explaining that meditation commences when we realize that our never-ending pursuit of material possessions and insatiable desire for pleasure and safety can never be satisfied.
 When we finally comprehend this, our external quest becomes inward, and we enter the realm of meditation.

 In Advaita Vedanta jivatman, an individual self is understood to be illusory and identical to the omnipresent and nondual Atman-Brahman in reality.
 In the dualistic Yoga and Samkhya schools, the Self is referred to as Purusha, a consciousness unaffected by Prakriti, or “nature.”
 According to tradition, the event of liberation is known as moksha, vimukti, or kaivalya.